Skip to content

 Learning as much as you can about BPD is vital when dating someone with this condition.
 Recognizing the signs and symptoms of borderline personality disorder associated with the type of BPD your partner has can make a major difference in how you interact with your partner.
 Accessing literature and information related to BPD and ways to support your loved one is a great place to start.

-Here are types of BPD:
+Here are four types of BPD:

 • Discouraged or quiet BPD